Economy of Iraq: Forestry, fishing, and mining

 Throughout the twentieth century, human exploration, shifting agriculture, forest fires, and uncontrolled grazing denuded large areas of Iraq's natural forests, which in 2005 were almost exclusively confined to the northeastern highlands.
 Most of the trees found in that region are not suitable for lumbering.
 In 2002, a total of 112,000 cubic meters of wood were harvested, nearly half of which was used as fuel.

 Despite its notable large rivers, Iraq's fishing industry has remained relatively small and based largely on marine species in the Persian Gulf.
-In 2001, the catch was 22,800 tons.
+In 2001, the approximate yield was 8,000 tons (compared to 18,000/t during the period between 1981-1997) according to official government estimates.

 Aside from hydrocarbons, Iraq's mining industry has been confined to extraction of relatively small amounts of phosphates (at Akashat), salt, and sulfur (near Mosul).
 Since a productive period in the 1970s, the mining industry has been hampered by the Iran–Iraq War (1980–88), the sanctions of the 1990s, and the economic collapse of 2003.

 Energy

 Iraq is one of the most oil-rich countries in the world.
-The country holding the fifth largest proven crude oil reserves, totalling 147.22 billion barrels at the end of 2017.
+The country holding the fifth largest proven crude oil reserves, totaling 147.22 billion barrels at the end of 2017.
 Most of this oil—4 million barrels per day out of 4.3 million barrels produced daily—is exported, making Iraq the third-largest exporter of oil.
 Despite its ongoing civil war, Iraq was able to increase oil production during 2015 and 2016, with production dipping by 3.5 per cent in 2017 due to conflict with the Kurdistan Regional Government and OPEC production limits.
 By world standards, production costs for Iraqi oil are relatively low.
-However, four wars—the 1980–1988 Iraq-Iran War, 1991 Gulf War, the 2003-2011 War in Iraq, and the civil war—and the 1991–2003 UN sanctions have left the industry's infrastructure in poor condition, and the de facto independence of oil-rich Kurdistan Region have limited production.
+However, four wars—the 1980–1988 Iraq-Iran War, 1991 Gulf War, the 2003–2011 War in Iraq, and the civil war—and the 1991–2003 UN sanctions have left the industry's infrastructure in poor condition.

 In the 1970s, Iraq produced over 3.5 million barrels of oil per day.
 Production began to fall during the Iran-Iraq War, before plummeting 85 per cent after the 1991 invasion of Kuwait.
 UN sanctions prevented the export of oil until 1996, and then allowed exports only in exchange for humanitarian aid in the Oil-for-Food Programme.

 The 2003 lifting of sanctions enabled production—and exports—to restart.
 Production has since recovered to pre-Gulf War levels, and most of Iraq's oil infrastructure has been repaired, despite persistent sabotage by the Islamic State (ISIL) and others.
 In 2004, Iraq had eight oil refineries, the largest of which were at Baiji, Basra, and Daura.